UiJosh20/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1. Create a script tgat prints 'Hello World' followed by a nww line to the standard output.
+1. Create a script that prints 'Hello World' followed by a new line to the standard output.